 Someone with OCD may:

-- Have thoughts running through his head every day that won’t stop
+- Have thoughts running through their head every day that won’t stop

-- Feel like he doesn’t control over certain behaviors
+- Feel like they don’t have control over certain behaviors

-- Be stressed or upset if he’s not able to finish one of his routines
+- Be stressed or upset if they are not able to finish routines

-- Fight with his family because he’s taking time to finish his routines
+- Fight with their family or loved ones because of extra time needed to complete compulsive routines

 If you have any of the symptoms listed above and you’re concerned about OCD, talk to a parent, health care provider, school counselor, therapist, or other trusted adult about your concerns.